Prazz10/Prazz10/README.md

 <summary>the story</summary>
 <br/>

-Ibuprofen is one of the most reliable painkillers out there — it works, and you can count on it.
-During JEE prep in 12th grade, I worked out the theoretical synthesis of ibuprofen on a question no one else in my batch could crack.
-A friend, fresh off watching *Oppenheimer*, joked that I'd "become Ibuprofen, the destroyer of pain," and the name stuck.
+During JEE preparation in 12th grade, I worked out the theoretical synthesis of ibuprofen on a question none of my batchmates could solve.
+A friend, having just watched *Oppenheimer*, joked that I'd "become Ibuprofen, the destroyer of pain," and the name stuck ever since.

-I like the analogy: just as ibuprofen is the go-to for pain, I try to be the one people turn to for fixing whatever's broken in a codebase.
+I like the analogy: ibuprofen is a dependable, effective solution when something's wrong — and that's how I try to approach engineering problems as well.

 </details>

 ---

-## Medicine Info
+## Profile

 ```
 Name:         Prasoon Choudhary